-To the modern man, it seems wrong to believe that you can actually "know the truth", and therefore be in position to "answer" the false religious claims of others.
+To the modern man, it seems wrong to believe that you can actually "know the truth", and therefore be in a position to "answer" the false religious claims of others.
 While an open mind is indeed a good quality, that open-minded nature ought to eventually settle on something it has tested enough and studied enough to "know the truth," and if one remains open-minded to the point that one cannot admit of knowing "the truth" on anything, then one cannot actually settle on believing in Jesus with any degree of certainty.
 After all, a large portion of the world does not agree that Jesus is the Christ, the Son of the Living God, and you would have to remain open-minded on that as well.

 I am willing to re-think and re-test anything I believe, but what I believe is based on much testing to the point of decision.
 If I have decided that I have tested something to the point that now I believe something, then I will speak and write what I believe is true.
-I will not speak or write unless it is with a confidence that it is true to what God's word has revealed is true.
+I will not speak or write unless it is with confidence that it is true to what God's word has revealed is true.
 That is not to say that I am not willing to change my mind if someone comes along with better evidence than I had considered before, or evidence I was not aware of that would have tipped the scales of judgment in another direction, but, I do believe that it is right to believe with conviction that some things are true and some things are false.

 The Lord Jesus is the One who said that continuing in His word would result in "knowing the truth, and the truth setting us free"(John 8:31f).
 Take a concordance and look at the number of times that the New Testament writers speak in regard to knowing "the truth".
 They did not tell disciples of Christ to just remain in limbo, always open-minded because they could not be certain of "the truth".